home-assistant/home-assistant.io/source/_integrations/msteams.markdown

 ---
 title: "Microsoft Teams"
-description: "Instructions on how to send notification to a Microsoft Teams channel."
+description: "Instructions on how to send a notification to a Microsoft Teams channel."
-logo: msteams.png
+logo: msteams.jpg
 ha_category:
   - Notifications
 ha_release: 0.101